AndrianaMis/AaltoProject/README.md

 ## 10/10/25:
 optimize_ppo developed, obs in the buffer are now the feature vector and not the raw observations so they are (R,S,9=d_in) need to figure out some errors in loss.backward in ppo_optimize

+## 13/10/25:

+fixed error caused by not letting the gradients pass through agent.act().
+New function act_opt is a copy of the act() but without torch.no_grads() critic is exploding (critics output v_t <0)

+## 15/10/25

+fixed the exploding v_t.
+Parameters for the optimizer are now ok!
+All of the mamba parameters pass through.